zcrap/Cypherpass/README.md

 ### What Cypherpass **IS NOT**
  * Completely secure.
- * Better than TLS, OpenSSL, or other $secure_solution
+ * Better than TLS, OpenSSL, or other $secure_solution.

 ### What Cypherpass **IS**
- * Better than blinding trusting websites with password security
+ * Better than blinding trusting websites with password security.
- * Better than security unconcerned users reusing passwords
+ * Better than security unconcerned users reusing passwords.

 ### How does Cypherpass work?
 * Cypherpass initially generates a public/private keypair and saves it to